-Full TitleOvernight Fasting After Treatment: The OnFACT Study
+Full TitleOvernight Fasting After Completion of Therapy: The OnFACT Study

 Research has shown that cancer survivors are at higher risk for obesity, diabetes, and other medical conditions that have a negative impact on their lives.
 Although the reasons for the development of these conditions are not fully understood, researchers believe that the health of the gastrointestinal (GI) tract (the body system that processes and breaks down food) may play a major role.
 Many factors influence the health of the GI tract.
 The main factors being considered in this study are the body’s processing of blood sugar and the diversity of the microbiome (the number and different types of bacteria normally present in the GI tract).